kamu-data/kamu-docs/content/cli/get-started/examples/_index.md

 | [Overdue Order Shipments]({{<relref "overdue-shipments">}}) | Intermediate |                stream-to-stream joins, watermarks                 |
 | [Web3 Data]({{<relref "web3-data">}})                       | Intermediate | repositories, temporal-table joins, stream processing, watermarks |

-To work with examples we recommend you to clone this repo and use directories in `examples/` as your workspaces.
+To work with examples we recommend you to clone the [kamu-cli repo](https://github.com/kamu-data/kamu-cli) and use directories in `examples/` as your workspaces.

 For instance: